 ACBC Victoria is excited to bring you the third of our web sessions focussed on your health and cross-border medical collaboration and opportunities.

-Traditional Chinese medicine (TCM) has evolved over thousands of years.
-TCM practitioners use various mind and body practices (such as acupuncture and tai chi) as well as herbal products to address health problems.
+Integrative medicine has an increasingly important role to play in healthcare worldwide.
+China, having one of the world’s oldest medical systems still in use today, has evolved over thousands of years and practitioners use various mind and body practices (such as acupuncture and tai chi) as well as herbal products to address health problems.

 Topics covered in this session include: